Experienced Attorneys Fighting Against Wage And Hour Violations

 Workplace wage and hour violations appear in many forms.
 Major examples of these violations include:

-- Failing to pay minimum wage, wages specified in an employment contract, or a prevailing wage
+- Failing to pay minimum wage, wages specified in an employment contract or a prevailing wage

 - Failing to pay commissions or taking illegal deductions from employees’ gratuities

-- Failing to pay overtime or double time
+- Failing to pay overtime or double time as legally required

 - Failing to provide nursing mothers with breaks to express breast milk

-Retaliation Is Also Against The Law
+Retaliation Is Also Against The Law.

 Retaliating against employees who report wage and hour violations is illegal.
 If you were demoted, laid off or fired because you reported a labor violation as a whistleblower, you deserve justice.
 We can help you hold the parties who demoted you accountable and fight for compensation for your damages.